 Here are some pictures of the device running various apps:

 Here is the official announcement:

 T-Mobile today announced the international launch of the world?s first Android?-powered mobile phone in partnership with Google.
-Available soon only for T-Mobile customers spanning two continents, the T-Mobile G1 combines full touch-screen functionality and a QWERTY keyboard with a mobile Web experience that includes the popular Google products that millions have enjoyed on the desktop, including Google Maps Street View?, Gmail?, YouTube? and others.
+Available soon only for T-Mobile customers spanning two continents, the T-Mobile G1 combines full touch-screen functionality and a QWERTY keyboard with a mobile Web experience that includes the popular Google products that millions have enjoyed on the desktop, including Google Maps Street View?, Gmail?, YouTube?

 ?We are proud that T-Mobile is the first operator in the world to launch an Android-powered mobile device,? said Christopher Schl?ffer, group product and innovation officer of Deutsche Telekom. ?Since 2005, Google has been an established partner in T-Mobile?s groundbreaking approach to bringing the open mobile Internet to the mass market.
 With the T-Mobile G1, we are continuing our strong tradition of being pioneers in the world of the open Internet.?